carlosmagnorosa/carlosmagnorosa/README.md

 - 👋 Hi, I’m @carlosmagnorosa
 - 👀 I’m interested in Full Stack Development using .NET and Frontend Frameworks such as Angular/ReactJS.
 Sometimes I also dabble in board game design.
-- 🌱 Currently learning ReactJS, .NET Microservices with Docker and AWS.